ybracke/transnormer/README.md

 # >>> [{'generated_text': 'Die Königin saß auf des Palastes mittlerer Tribüne.'}]
 ```

-The folder [demo/](./demo/) contains notebooks and scripts that demonstrate in more detail how to use the models.
+The folder [demo/](./demo/) contains notebooks and scripts that demonstrate in more detail how to apply the models.

 ### Training and test configurations for public models

 To make training and evaluation for public models reproducible, the `training_config` and `test_config` files (see documentation below) for these models are published in the folder `configs/`.

+---

 ## Installation